 5.4.
 Lost Time Injury (LTI)

-An incident causing a disabling injury, such that the employee was not able to work at all the next working day, or any subsequent full working day.
+An incident causing a disabling injury, such that the employee was not able to work at all the next working day, or any subsequent full working day, subject to sections 4.4 and 5.5.4.